-Estimates of the emissions of primary PM from the UK National Atmospheric Emission Inventory 2013 (NAEI 2013) have been used in this study (Misra et al., 2015).
+Estimates of the emissions of primary PM from non-road transport sources from the UK National Atmospheric Emission Inventory 2014 (NAEI 2014) have been used in this study (Wakeling et al., 2016).
 Emissions projections have been provided by the NAEI (Passant pers. comm.
+2016a) based on DECCs EEP 2015 energy and emissions projections 2015 (DECC, 2016).
+Estimates of the emissions of primary PM from road transport sources have been taken from the NAEI 2015 (Wakeling et al., 2017).

-2015a) based on DECCs EEP 2014 energy and emissions projections 2014 (DECC, 2014).
-Figure 6.3 shows UK total PM2.5 emissions for 2013 and emissions projections for 2015, 2020, 2025 and 2030 split by SNAP code, with the coding described in Table 3.1.
+Figure 6.4 shows UK total $PM{2.5}$ emissions for 2014 and emissions projections for 2015, 2020, 2025 and 2030 split by SNAP code, with the coding described in Table 3.2.
 Values for intermediate years have been interpolated in this figure.
-Figure 6.3 shows that $PM{2.5}$ emissions in 2013 include contributions from a wide range of different source sectors.
-Some of the sectors with the largest contribution to the total in 2013 include road traffic (exhaust, and brake and tyre wear), off-road mobile machinery, domestic combustion and combusition point sources.
+Figure 6.4 shows that $PM{2.5}$ emissions in 2014 include contributions from a wide range of different source sectors.
+Some of the sectors with the largest contribution to the total in 2014 include domestic combustion, road traffic (exhaust, and brake and tyre wear), combustion point sources, industrial processes and off-road mobile machinery.

-Maps of emissions from area sources for 2014 were derived from the 2013 inventory maps using specific scaling factors derived for each combination of source activity (typically fuel type), as described for NOX (Section 3.3.5).
+Maps of emissions from area sources for 2015 were derived from the 2014 inventory maps using specific scaling factors derived for each combination of source activity (typically fuel type), as described for NOX (Section 3.3.5).
 The emissions from point sources were scaled in a similar way, see Section 3.3.1.
 The methods used to calculate ambient concentrations from the estimates of primary PM emissions are described below for point, area and regional sources.

-Figure 6.3 - Total UK $PM{2.5}$ emissions for 2013 and emissions projections up to 2030 by SNAP code from NAEI 2013
+Figure 6.4 - Total UK PM2.5 emissions for 2014 and emissions projections up to 2030 by SNAP code from NAEI 2014